Vatsalya Vatsalya, M.D., Pg.D., MS, M.Sc.

 • AUD-Viral Comorbidity

 Our clinical research group develops the treatment of alcohol use disorder.
 Studies focus on the pharmacodynamics of alcohol administration in alcohol addiction and associated organ injury (primarily focused on liver diseases [AALD], and cardiovascular diseases).
-All studies use novel human paradigm to target treatment efficacy, prognostic value in disease population; comparing with the disease and healthy controls.
-Such novel clinical designs utilize an unique platform for investigations evaluating sex, age, drinking patterns, phenotypes and genetic polymorphisms on alcohol responses in addiction and organ injury.
-Our research extends to identifying novel pathways of alcohol addiction pathology and therapeutic-mechanistic targets in clinical setting, and validate the mechanisms by translating the findings in preclinical models.
+All studies use novel human paradigms to target treatment efficacy, prognostic value in the disease population, comparing with the disease, and healthy controls.
+Such novel clinical designs utilize a unique platform for investigations evaluating sex, age, drinking patterns, phenotypes, and genetic polymorphisms on alcohol responses in addiction and organ injury.
+Our research extends to identifying novel pathways of alcohol addiction pathology and therapeutic-mechanistic targets in clinical setting and validate the mechanisms by translating the findings in preclinical models.

 Featured Publications